Wollw/Automaton-AVR/README.md

 Current state of cells is output on each turn on the serial port.
 The baud rate can be changed in 'serial.h'.

+Pins used for the various inputs and outputs can be defined in the header file for that purpose (ie: the shift registers used to control the LEDs can be configured in leds.h).

 Configuration Options
 ---------------------